 Finally, a list of reasons why I might abort.
 No one would have to know.
-I wouldn’t have to deal with being pregnancy at 17.
+I wouldn’t have to deal with being pregnant at 17.
 If I couldn’t parent, why should I ruin my body just so someone else could be a parent?
-Why should I deal with all the judgement?
+Why should I deal with all the judgment?

 The more I looked at my lists, the more I realized–the adoption list was the only one that truly benefited her.
 The other two were mostly about me and what I wanted.
 But it was my responsibility as a mother to do what was right for HER.